Sunset Transit Center: History

 The transit center effectively opened on September 12, 1998, with the start of MAX service and the addition of several more bus routes, the latter altered to serve Sunset TC in place of the 1979-opened Cedar Hills Transit Center, located on the other side of the freeway (and closed permanently on this date).

 Sunset TC is the second-busiest MAX station on Portland's west side, with a weekday average of almost 6,000 daily riders in 2012.

 In 2010, TriMet converted eight automobile parking spaces to a secure bicycle parking area, opening in July of that year.
 The bicycle parking cage was built at a cost of $275,000, using federal economic-stimulus funding, and has a capacity of 74 bicycles.
 As of April 2011, its usage was averaging 1.2 bicycles per day, with an observed maximum of seven bicycles.
 TriMet closed the MAX station platforms on September 3, 2014 in order to replace the platforms, with trains passing through but not stopping during the closure period.
 The station reopened on September 17, two days ahead of schedule.

 On October 24, 2016, POINT began serving the transit center with its Portland–Astoria service, four times a day (twice a day in each direction).

+Station details

+Sunset Transit Center is located at Southwest Barnes Road near the junction of US 26 and OR 217.

+Service

-Bus service
+Bus

 This station by Sunset Highway (U.S. 26) is served by the following bus lines: